Eucalyptus victrix: Distribution

 The smooth-barked coolibah is found on flats and flood plains in the Mid West, Pilbara, Kimberley and north eastern Goldfields-Esperance regions of Western Australia where it grows in sandy-loamy or clay-sand soils.
 It is also found through much of the Northern Territory and in far western Queensland.

 Uses

 Traditional uses

 Indigenous Australians traditionally used the tree for many purposes including as a food and water source, weapons, implements, firewood, shade, shelter and for cultural purposes.
 The Arrente peoples know the tree as ankerre, the Jaru as gurndad and the Pitjantjatjara as ankara.

 Use in horticulture

-This eucalypt is not commonly cultivated but it suitable as a garden ornamental plant which tolerates full sun and is suited to most soil types that are free-draining.
+This eucalypt is not commonly cultivated but is suitable as a garden ornamental plant which tolerates full sun and is suited to most soil types that are free-draining.
 It does not usually require pruning except to shape and form.
 It can be grown from seed and is tolerant to most diseases and pests.
 The tree is drought and wind tolerant.